urbaman/HomeLab/Storage/Microceph/readme.md

 rm /var/snap/microceph/current/conf/password.txt
 ```

-Go to any mgr ip, port 8080 inn http only
+Go to any mgr ip, port 8080 in http only

 ## Eventually deploy a proxy for SSL